SLSCU/SLSRD/README.md

-# Spectral and Latent Speech Representation for TTS Evaluation
+# Spectral and Latent Speech Representation Distortion for TTS Evaluation
 ## HOW TO USE

 ```